mxklb/boluscalculator/README.md

 4. Enter the _Amount of Meal_ to be eaten --> _Effective Meal_
 5. Catch up the resulting insulin units [U] immediately

 All results are always recalculated if any input value got changed.
-Red colored bolus numbers indicate that a correction is needed while green colored bolus numbers indicate that one need to eat some food.
+Red colored bolus numbers indicate that insulin is needed while green colored bolus numbers indicate that one need to eat some food.
 Just play around with the buttons.
 I'm sure you'll quickly find out how it works ..

 _Note:_ By setting the _Amount of Meal_ to zero, the result is the _Correction_ only.
-Setting the _Blood Glucose_ to the _Glucose Aim_, the result is the _Effectice Meal_ only.
+Setting the _Blood Glucose_ to the _Glucose Aim_, the result is the _Effective Meal_ only.

 ### Therapy Settings
-The 24h day is devided into 4 pieces; morning, noontime, evening and night.
+The 24h day is divided into 4 pieces; morning, noontime, evening and night.
 For each daytime the therapy settings _Glucose Aim_, _Corr.
-Factor_ and _Meal Factor_ can be adjusted separately by toggeling the _Therapy Settings_ button.
+Factor_ and _Meal Factor_ can be adjusted separately by toggling the _Therapy Settings_ button.

 On load IBC automatically detects the correct therapy setting depending on the browsers daytime.
 To manually switch between different daytimes use the labeled buttons.
 The color red indicates that the selected setting does not match the IBC's detected daytime.

 ### Measurement Units
 The default _Blood Glucose_ measurement unit is [mg/dL].
 It may be changed to international units [mmol/L].
-Releated therapy settings will change accordingly.
+Related therapy settings will change accordingly.
 This does not have any effect on the equations above.
 The transformation from [mmol/L] to [mg/dL] is just a factor of 18.

 The default measurement unit for the _Amount of Meal_ is [bread units].
 It may be changed to [gram carbs].
-The default amount of carbs [g] needed for on insuline unit [U] is 12g.
+The default amount of carbs [g] needed for on insulin unit [U] is 12g.
 This factor can be adjusted in the application setup.

 ### Offline Usage
 This webapp is developed for on- and offline usage.
 No server is needed to run this app.
-All settings are always storred locally.
+All settings are always stored locally.
 You can always execute it locally by just using a suitable browser.
 To do so, use the following best practice ...

 1. If you are using chrome browser simple create an application shortcut to your desktop, finished.
 2. Clone or download this repository and place it somewhere locally